Cost of Installing a Downstairs Toilet

 Get Prices

-A recent revealed that 46% of potential homebuyers claimed that having two toilets is a priority when looking for a new house.
-Typically, installing a downstairs toilet will cost around £2,000 to £4,000 depending on the materials and fittings plus of course the labour.
+A recent study revealed that 46% of potential homebuyers claimed that having two toilets is a priority when looking for a new house.
+A typical downstairs toilet installation cost is around £2,000 to £4,000 depending on the materials and fittings plus of course the labour.
 On average, adding a new downstairs toilet will take about 10 days to complete.

 What about the cost of materials?